 I have the most hugest waist down compared to any being on the planet (not in my head, it is a fact ) I took a photo of my profile and blacked it out, my hips are wider then my sholders and my sholders are not narrow necessarily.
 I’m really short (5 flat) and the pearness is just even more exaggerated by that.
 You can hide the hips by turning them side on in photos-which i tend to do, but i have the widest hips on earth!
 My legs and hips are the things i loathe!
 I wish to show them off and wear minis but I can’t pull them off, if i were a bit thinner i could see it working though.
 I’m trying to find someone as pear shaped as i am for inspiration because nothing fits or looks decent on me so i hope we can find out inspirational peeps!!! :) Goodluck!

-i think for anyone, but especially those of us with the hourglass shape, it’s good to remember that tailoring clothes can be a good investment – it can save hours of frustrated shopping, and, in the end, money. especially if all it takes is to nip the waist of a skirt to make something work.posted over 5 years ago
+i think for anyone, but especially those of us with the hourglass shape, it’s good to remember that tailoring clothes can be a good investment – it can save hours of frustrated shopping, and, in the end, money. especially if all it takes is to nip the waist of a skirt to make something work.posted almost 6 years ago

 i found this site at instyle. com and mmmm i think it really works becuae u put ur measures and it tells u what bodytype u are.. coz sumtimes u just imagine ur one thing and u result on another.. i thought i was inverted triangle but im actually an hourglass… ha! funny huh!?